joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6785618/2025/11/06/tyler-skaggs-trial-judge-concern-pace/

 **Antonio Brown captured in Dubai by U.S. Marshals on attempted murder charge**\
-`Brown faces a second-degree murder charge in connection with a Miami shooting that happened in May.`\
+`Brown faces a second-degree attempted murder charge in connection with a Miami shooting that happened in May.`\
 https://nytimes.com/athletic/6785505/2025/11/06/antonio-brown-captured-search-nfl/

 **Maryland Sues F.B.I.
 Over Relocation of Headquarters**\